 Grant application processes will utilize electronic submittals when possible.
-Submission of applications will be through DWR's Bond Management System (BMS) (which is in process of being renamed as the Grant Review and Tracking System (GRanTS)).
-The PSP for any given solicitation will contain specific instructions and links to the BMS/GRanTS system.
+Submission of applications will be through DWR's Grant Review and Tracking System (GRanTS).
+The PSP for any given solicitation will contain specific instructions and links to the GRanTS system.

 D. Completeness Review